Fast, feature-rich weakly-compressible SPH on GPU: coding strategies and compiler choices: Too much of a good thing?

 Additionally, a cell may contain more particles than there are work-items in the warp.
 Therefore, both the central particle selection and the neighbor data loads are run in a ``sliding window'' fashion, until exhaustion of the cell particles.

 That being said, in the most common configuration of SPH smoothing kernels with radius $k = 2$ and smoothing factors of $h = 1.3$, cells in three-dimensional problems have less than 32 particles.
 This actually leads to a sub-optimal usage of the hardware, since every running warp will have some work-items masked out (typically, only the first 20 to 24 work-items in each warp will be active), leading to a hardware efficiency of $75\%$ \emph{or less}, compared to the particle-based approach where all work-items will be active and running.

 Despite this inefficiency, however, the cell mapping comes out to be around $50\%$ \emph{faster} than the particle-based approach, due to the significant improvements in memory access patterns and the consequent reduction in latency.
 This is consistent with Volkov's findings about the relative importance of latency and occupancy in gauging parallel algorithms and their performance on GPU~\cite{Volkov_talk,Volkov_phd}.

+This performance gain (computed as the relative change in runtime, i.e. $T_{\text{old}}/T_{\text{new}} - 1$, where $T_{\text{old}}, T_{\text{new}} - 1$ are the runtimes of the old and new code) in the neighbors list construction runtime only has a modest effect on the total runtime (Figure~\ref{fig:avg-neibs}), diminishing as the number of particles grows larger.

+As mentioned, this is expected, due to the lower frequency of execution of the neighbors list construction in typical simulations, but the benefits can become important if the list needs to be updated more frequently.